plutext/docx-html-editor/README.md

 Interested docx4j community members are welcome to improve it and offer pull requests.

-docx4j-web-editor is licensed under the AGPLv3.
+docx-html-editor is licensed under the AGPLv3.
 This means you have to publish any changes you make.

 How it works
 ============